Fort de Chillon: Present status

 As a result of the reorganization of Swiss fortifications under the Army 95 program, the fort was deactivated and declared surplus.
 Chillon was considered for purchase by the Canton of Vaud in 1998 and was briefly opened for public tours, with the intention of making it into a museum.
 However, the transaction fell through.
 The town of Chillon waived its rights in 2004, followed by the neighboring town of Veytaux.
-In 2010 the property was purchased by investors who plan to make the site a wine storage facility and tasting facility.
-Tours may be instituted in the future.
+In 2010 the property was purchased by investors who planned to make the site a wine storage facility and tasting facility.
+Tours are available.